DongqingSun96/Cellist/docs/tutorials/Stereo-seq.rst

 Step 2 (Optional) Nucleus segmentation via Cellpose
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>

-As an alternative to watershed—especially for dense tissues—users may choose to use :bash:`cellpose`, which leverages a deep learning model for nucleus segmentation.
-This step takes ~ 5 minutes using an NVIDIA GeForce RTX 3090.
+As an alternative—particularly useful for dense tissues—users can apply :bash:`cellpose`, which employs a deep learning model for nucleus segmentation.
+On an NVIDIA GeForce RTX 3090 GPU, this step takes approximately **5 minutes**.

 ::